Hacklebarney State Park

 Hacklebarney State Park is a state park of the U.S. state of New Jersey, located between Long Valley and Chester in Morris County.
 The park is managed by the New Jersey Division of Parks and Forestry.
 Other parks in the Black River region include the Black River Wildlife Management Area and the Black River County Park.

 Description

 Hacklebarney State Park is a hiking destination year round.
 It has 978 acres and multiple hiking trails throughout the park.
 Through the middle of the park runs the Black River.
 The river is fed by two brooks, Trout and Rinehart.
 The Black River is flanked by massive boulders.
 These boulders create many waterfalls that can be seen from the trail.
-At the end of the trail the river lets out into a pond where people can swim.
 The park is known for its hiking and scenery, especially in the fall when the leaves begin to change colors.

 Accommodations

 The park is open daily from dawn until dusk.
 There is no entrance fee.
 The park has over 100 picnic tables located throughout.
 These tables are unable to be reserved and are on a first-come, first-served basis.
 There are also multiple charcoal grills located near the picnic tables.
 Bikes are not allowed in the park, the trails are for hiking only.
 Pets are welcome but must be leashed at all times.
 There is a playground located within the park near the parking lot and the restrooms.
 The park has limited wheel chair accessibility, only the bathrooms and parking lot can accommodate them.
 Horseback riding is not permitted within the park.